An employee of the month- a term everyone knows about and everyone is striving to get at least once. After all,

 Who Does Not Like Recognition?

 We all are fond of being praised and appreciated by others, didn’t we all worked hard to top in class.

 Organizations realized this could be a good tool for employee motivation.
-The employee who performs the best as per the standards are given the ’employee of the month’ award.
+The employee who performs the best as per the standards is given the ’employee of the month’ award.

 Though the concept sounds interesting, it is not as simple as it looks.
 It certainly has its share of advantages and disadvantages.
 Let’s have a look at each of it in detail.

-Few companies have started with this form of recognition, but scraped it of within few months, whereas few companies still think it is the best form of recognition and motivation.
-Thus, companies have been successful and unsuccessful while attempting to use employee of the month award.
+Few companies have started with this form of recognition, but scraped it off within a few months, whereas few companies still think it is the best form of recognition and motivation.
+Thus, companies have been successful and unsuccessful while attempting to use an employee of the month award.

 Why Employee Recognition is Necessary?

-Say, there are two employees , one is a hard worker and other is a average performer, if both of them are getting same benefit then the hard worker will feel demotivated.
+Say, there are two employees, one is a hard worker and the other is an average performer, if both of them are getting the same benefit then the hard worker will feel demotivated.
 Thus, recognition in the form of ‘employee of the month award’ is a ‘pat on back’ gesture and a form of appreciation for the hard work.
-If employer wants a continued excellence, recognition is of utmost importance.
+If an employer wants a continued excellence, recognition is of utmost importance.